pixeline/docs/widgets-bundle/getting-started/creating-a-widget.md

 # Creating a widget

+In the World Of Wordpress, a Widget is essentially a specific type of plugin.
+You have to create a plugin that will host all your custom widgets.
+Its logical place is therefore in the `plugins` folder (and not your `themes` folder).

 What follows are the basic requirements for creating your own widget using the SiteOrigin Widgets Bundle as a framework.
+Create your plugin accordingly, or, to get up to speed rapidly, create a new plugin in your wp-content/plugins folder using a copy of [this example code](https://github.com/siteorigin/so-dev-examples/tree/develop/extend-widgets-bundle).
+Activate the plugin via the wp-admin interface.
+Do read the following to understand how it works and how to adapt it to do what you need.

 ## Registering a custom widgets folder